 The Prophet Muhammad also instructed his companions to avoid any intoxicating substances (paraphrased), “if it intoxicates in a large amount, it is forbidden even in a small amount.”
 For this reason, most observant Muslims avoid alcohol in any form, even small amounts that are sometimes used in cooking.

-- Alcohol and prayer do not mix.
 Prayer (salat) is a fundamental part of the Muslim lifestyle, an obligatory call to God five times a day.
 A ritual eco “wudhu” (woo-dhoo) is necessary before the prayer which involves a water saving ablution to spiritually connect to environment, health and creation.
 The presence of alcohol in the same room does not affect the prayer, according to Islamic scholars, but anyone who drinks alcohol cannot pray for a month, unless he or she repents.
+Another obligation to Muslims is the annual Hajj or Haj pilgrimage, at least once in their lifetime.
+This year Hajj has been cancelled, thanks to corona.

-- It’s addictive.
 Even when the early Muslims recognised alcohol for its medicinal uses, Prophet Muhammad likened the drink to a “disease”, saying there is no cure in things that God has forbidden.
 Like the first puff of a cigarette, it is up to individual will-power to continue or stop drinking.
+Nonetheless, some Muslims seek alcohol treatment.

-- It gives the wrong message to children.
 Sitting in a restaurant where alcohol is served is not the same as drinking it.
 This is why Islamic law has the flexibility to say if someone needs to sit in such a restaurant for a work meeting or because no other diners are available, he/she can, but should not sit at a table where alcohol is served.
-On that note, fins local halal restaurants with Zabiha.com’s world halal guide.

 Bars and environments where alcohol is served could lead to drinking and in the presence of children, it could teach them to explore drinking.
 Mature Muslim adults are role models and carry a message that you don’t have to drink to have a good time, to work or to socialise.